About the CPMR

 CPMR Secretary General

-She is currently elected Secretary General of the Conference of Peripheral Maritime Regions of Europe, managing a team of 34 staff members based in Rennes, Barcelona and Brussels, with responsibility in advising and leading policy development and strategic leadership in the areas of territorial cohesion, European governance, regional competitiveness, maritime policy and sustainable development.
+Since 2010, she has been managing a growing team of 40 staff members based in the three CPMR premises in Rennes, Brussels and Barcelona.
+She is responsible for advising and directing policy development and strategic leadership in the areas of territorial cohesion, EU governance, balanced competitiveness, maritime policy and sustainable development.